University Services

 Student Housing

 Most law students live off-campus.
 However, limited housing is available on-campus for single law students through the Department of Residential Life.
 There is no housing for married law students on campus.
-For more information, visit Housing Process.
+For more information, visit Residential Life.

 Dining Services

 On-campus students are offered a modified meal plan in Pearson Cafeteria.
 Students living off-campus may purchase meals on a cash basis/point basis.
-Barrister’s Café, located on the ground floor of the School of Law building, provides sandwiches, salads, soups and more.
 The University has several other vending operations that offer quick snacks, sandwiches, and beverages throughout the campus.

 Student Store